Stolarsky's invariance principle for finite metric spaces: A Fourier transform view of discrepancy

-In addition to \cite{Skriganov2019,Skriganov2020}, in the spherical case, a function analogous to $\mu(x,y)$ was studied in \cite{Brauchart2013} in the context of Hilbert space reproducing kernels.
-Casting our results in their language, we note that $\mu(x,y)$ is a reproducing kernel for the space of real functions $f$ on ${\cX}$ representable in the form
+Calculations of the Fourier expansion of the intersection of metric balls form a recurrent topic in papers devoted to uniformly distributed sets; see \cite[Eq.(10)]{Brauchart2019} for the spherical case, \cite[Eq.(4.52)]{Skriganov2019} for general two-point homogeneous spaces, and \cite[Appendix A]{Torquato2003} for $\reals^n.$ Additionally, in the spherical case, a function analogous to $\mu(x,y)$ was studied in \cite{Brauchart2013} in the context of Hilbert space reproducing kernels.
+Casting our results in their language, we note that $\mu(x,y)$ is a reproducing kernel for the space of real functions $f$ on ${\cX_n}$ representable in the form

 with respect to the inner product $( f_1,f_2)=\sum_t\sum_u g_1(u,t) g_2(u,t),$ viz.,